scalar-labs/scalar-kubernetes/docs/GettingStarted.md

 ## Deploying Scalar DL on Kubernetes Service

 If you are going to create the infrastructure with Terraform scripts mentioned above, you can use Ansible scripts included in scalar-kubernetes to deploy Scalar DL to AKS.
-The Ansible scripts apply the Helm charts stored in the [`charts`](https://github.com/scalar-labs/helm-charts/charts) directory in an appropriate order automatically.
+The Ansible scripts apply the Helm charts stored in the [`helm-charts`](https://github.com/scalar-labs/helm-charts/blob/main/charts) repo in an appropriate order automatically.
 Please follow [How to Deploy Scalar DL on Kubernetes with Ansible](./DeployScalarDLAnsible.md).

 You can also apply these Helm charts manually.
 Please follow [How to Deploy Scalar DL on Kubernetes with Helm Charts](./DeployScalarDLHelm.md) for details.